Tanya07-hub/algae-based-carbon-capture-project/week 4/summary/weeks of work_summary.md

 # Week 4: The Design Journey — From Concept to Reality

 This week's work represents a significant milestone for the project, serving as the core technical documentation for the **Modular Flexible Bio-Panel Integrated Digester (MFBP-ID)** System.
-While the title suggests a single week's effort, this document is the culmination of **three weeks of intensive research, design, and calculation**, which was necessary to move the project from a general concept to a realistic and viable solution.
+While the title suggests a single week's effort, this document is the culmination of **4 weeks of intensive research, design, and calculation**, which was necessary to move the project from a general concept to a realistic and viable solution.

 ---